The Best Whole-House Surge Protectors of 2024

 The Advantages of Owning a Whole-House Surge Protector

-• For a comparatively low cost, an SPD protects not just your sensitive electronic devices but also your HVAC and other major electrical appliances.
+• An SPD offers sensitive electronic devices, major electrical appliances, and HVAC systems surge protection for a relatively low cost.
 That could result in savings of thousands of dollars, particularly in areas where lightning storms are common.

 • Around 80 percent of power surges happen within the home.
 They may be small, but the cumulative effect is that they shorten the life of any device that’s permanently plugged in, even while in standby mode.
 Whole-house surge protectors prevent that.